 Answer: I have been looking into AAMA CE programs.
 I have recently earned my CMA certification, so I am currently not rushing to enroll myself.
 But I understand the importance of continuing education programs, and I am also familiar with the CE requirements.

-21. What is your most favorite part of the medical assistant job?
+21. What is your favorite part of the medical assistant job?

 Mention a few aspects of the job that appeal to you.
 Give a subtle and honest answer.